marcuslehr/NucleoLIS-API/readme.md

 # You can also apply filters to the call
 filtered_cases = LIS.get_all('cases', filter_expression="Patient_Name='Last, First'")

-# When retrieving a case, a list will be returned containing a dataframe and a series of metadata.
-Other retrieval methods will simply return a dataframe
+# Pull details on a single case.
+This will also be returned as a dataframe
 single_case = LIS.get_single('case', case_number='CLIN2020-000002')
 ```